rspg/usb_sound_card_with_pico/README.md

-This is a project of USB sound card constructed with Raspberry Pi Pico microcontroller board.
+This is a project for a USB sound card constructed with a Raspberry Pi Pico microcontroller board.
-Hardware schematics and firmware sourcecode are including.
+Hardware schematics and firmware sourcecode are included.

 ## Features